This Is Why Family Dinners Don’t Have to Be Perfect

-You may or may not know this about me, but when I’m not here writing for The Grit and Grace Project, I actually run a fun little faith-based food blog, which I know is a strange combo, but it works somehow for me.
-I’ve been doing this for about nine months now, and I feel blessed that I get to combine my passions for cooking, writing, and sharing Jesus with people all over the world.
+You may or may not know this about me, but when I’m not here writing for Grit and Grace Life, I actually run a fun little faith-based food blog, which I know is a strange combo, but it works somehow for me.
+I’ve been doing this for years now, and I feel blessed that I get to combine my passions for cooking, writing, and sharing Jesus with people all over the world.
 When I got the wild hair to start this thing, I never imagined that it would grow the way it has, that my words would touch people and help people and maybe (hopefully) even make people laugh at my expense—because truthfully, I’m really quite ridiculous.

 Since starting my blog I’ve made new friends and reconnected with old ones.
 I’ve talked with people that I haven’t seen in years—sometimes reaching as far back as middle school (yes, they knew me when I was at my most ridiculous and most awkward), and have realized that though time and distance may separate us, many of us are pretty much in the same crazy space of life right now; we’re mostly moms fighting the same fights and struggling through the same struggles.

 And through many of these connections and conversations, a subtle theme has started to show its face.
 I’m not sure if it’s because I have a food blog so people assume things about me as a cook, but there is a thread among many of my conversations with other mothers.
 It’s almost shame, but not quite.
 It’s almost an excuse or guilt, but not quite.